mattbrothers/guide_to_algorithms/README.md

 // reduce down to O(N) or linear time complexity
 ```

 **While Loops** Sometimes loops can be tricky, especially with ```while``` loops.
-You have to really evaluate the code to see how many times the loops runs and if it is proportional to the input.
+You have to really evaluate the code to see how many times the loops run and if it is proportional to the input.

 ---